 Our furnace's blower will typically use 120 volts and push anywhere from 800 to 2000 cubic feet per minute (cfm).
 Most blowers require the use of a capacitor, and have a half-inch drive that hooks directly to the fan, unless you have a belt-driven motor.

 Tid-Bit: In the case of a malfunction, or a cut in power to the unit, it is common for the blower to turn on and run for a period of time.
-This may be because there is too much heat, and a cool down is called for, or there may be a build up of "bad gases" which need to be spead out or dispersed by the fan.
+This may be because there is too much heat, and a cool down is called for, or there may be a build-up of "bad gases" which needs to be spread out or dispersed by the fan.

 The Roll-Out Switch

 I hope this helped you to understand your heating system a bit better.
-Here are some troubleshooting ideas involving the parts you just read about, and here are a few more parts tips.
+Learn some troubleshooting ideas involving the parts you just read about.
+Here are a few more parts tips.